 Also look for matchups where the sportsbook’s spread underestimates a favorite’s ability to cover.
 Here you’ll take the favorite.
 It’s OK to be a chalk eater.
 A small win is better than a big loss.

 You can identify good total betting opportunities from a sportsbook’s spread and total numbers.
 See our calculation here.
-You have an edge if total isn’t consistent with the calculation.
+You have an edge if the total isn’t consistent with the calculation.

 If the projected total is under the sportsbook’s total, bet the under.
 If the projected total is over the sportsbook’s total, bet the over.